Case Study 01 // Component reviews UK service firm

 4h 40m

-Recovered skilled-engineer time per review, back into delivery work.
+Recovered skilled-engineer time per review, back into the work that grows the firm.

 Cost Saved per Item